huynhminhtruong/go-store-order/README.md

 ### 1. List of products

-- Get list product from go-store-service
+- Get list of products from go-store-service

 ### 2. Make an order